jlsestak/jakarta/README.md

 * Has a clearly defined database layer using PDO and prepared statements.
 You should have at least two related tables.

   PDO and prepared statements are used in the database.php file.
-We have three tables: prime users, product, and productprime in this project.
+We have three tables: prime users, product, and productprime (purchases) in this project.
 The productprime table joins the users and product tables using the foreign keys.

 * Data can be viewed and added.